gregor-fausto/clarkiaSeedBanks/library/measurementQuestions.md

 I calculated the average number of fruits per plant in permanent plots vs. outside of permanent plots.
 I did not correct for sampling variation.
-This first pass suggests that plants outside of permanent plots are, on average, larger than those in permanent plots.
+This first pass suggests that plants censused outside of permanent plots are, on average, larger than those in permanent plots.

 ``` r
 countFruitsPerPlantAllPlots <- readRDS("~/Dropbox/dataLibrary/postProcessingData/countFruitsPerPlantAllPlots.RDS")